The financial

 relatively high net private non-residential fixed investment (together with military-oriented government spending) that helped

 to create and sustain the “Golden Age” of the 1960s.
-The faltering of such investment (as a percent of The whole
+The faltering of such investment (as a percent of GDP) in the

 problem has gotten worse over time.
 Nine out of the ten years with the lowest net non-residential fixed investment as a percent